RasmussenLab/vamb/README.md

 ```

 or using [Bioconda's package](https://anaconda.org/bioconda/vamb) (thanks to contribution from Antônio Pedro Camargo).
-(note that the BioConda package does not include GPU support, but should be updated in a couple of days).
+(note that the BioConda package does not include GPU support).

 ```
 conda install -c pytorch pytorch torchvision cudatoolkit=10.2